GaloisInc/galua/docs/talk.md

     - `resume` pushes a new call stack
     - `yield` pops a stack

-* Uses similar techniques
+* Uses similar techniques:
+    - Conceptually, `yield` preserves the stack, we just switch threads.
+    - If a `resume` happens in C, then `yeild` needs to return.
-    - `yeild` needs to unwind the C stack to return to the C code that resumed the thread.
+        - unwind the C parts of the yielded stack, but not the Lua ones.
+        - C functions unwound in this way require explicit continuations.

 Leaving an Entering Haskell